Develop a hint

 How hints work

-The following is a basic template for a hint (import
+The following is a basic template for a hint (imports might change

 depending on the hint type):